-185 Beacon was designed by Peabody and Stearns, architects, and built ca. 1872 as the home of John Francis Anderson and his wife, Ellen Sears (Amory) Anderson.
-They previously had lived at 92 Charles Street.
+185 Beacon was designed by Peabody and Stearns, architects, and built in 1871-1872 by I. & H. M. Harmon, masons and builders, as the home of John Francis Anderson and his wife, Ellen Sears (Amory) Anderson.

 John Anderson bought the land for 185 Beacon on November 10, 1870, from James W. Tobey, a builder.
 It previously had several owners, and originally was part of a parcel purchased from the Commonwealth of Massachusetts on March 7, 1860, by Norman Munson.
 He and his partner, George Goss, were the contractors responsible for filling the Commonwealth’s Back Bay lands.